rgruesbeck/rongruesbeck/README.md

 ```

 ## Todo
+add injecting and versioning to build
 standardize font sizes
 fix acnv image
 add more content to each project
 migrate to rendering page out from jsonfile
 finish up remaining sugestions
+move from fontawesome to fontpack